An engaging presentation has a bit of everything, and to get that everything feeling, you must have a perfect app.

 In Prezi, you can upload pictures directly from your computer.
 It also supports images from cloud storage platforms like Google Drive, Dropbox, and OneDrive.

 Moreover, it is integrated with Unsplash, but you can’t search for Unsplash images for free.
-Lastly, we have the option to add GIFs, stickers, and icons.
+Lastly, we can add GIFs, stickers, and icons.

 Google Slides supports images from your device, Google Drive, Photos, and Google Images.